What is woolen yarn, what is worsted yarn?

 -

-Worsted yarn offers less warmth, but impresses with its lighter weight and more elegant look.
+Worsted yarn offers less warmth but impresses with lighter weight and a more elegant appearance.

 -

 Worsted yarn is more tear-resistant, durable, and dimensionally stable.
-It withstands heavy use better.
+It withstands high stress better.

 -

-Streichgarn is less durable and can pill more quickly due to protruding fibers.
+Woolen yarn is less hard-wearing and can pill faster due to protruding fibers.

 |---|---|---|